 Henry W. Coe State Park — Coe Ranch and Backpacking Routes

-If you crave wide-open backcountry where routes stretch for days, Henry W. Coe State Park — Coe Ranch and Backpacking Routes deliver a liberating wilderness that’s both rugged and rewarding.
-You’ll enter through Coe Ranch, the park’s main access point, where basic amenities set you up for multi-day treks into diverse habitats.
-Trails carve through grasslands, oak woodlands, chaparral, and steep ridgelines, each mile offering changing panoramas and wildlife encounters.
-Plan your route, carry maps and plenty of water, and embrace the solitude that backpacking here provides.
+If you crave wide-open backcountry, Henry W. Coe State Park delivers.
+It is rugged and rewarding.
+You enter through Coe Ranch, the park’s main access point, where basic amenities set you up for multi-day treks.
+Trails carve through grasslands, oak woodlands, chaparral, and steep ridgelines.
+Each mile offers changing panoramas and wildlife encounters.

 - Choose loops from Coe Ranch for flexible overnight trips and epic ridge views.

-- Use established campsites and practice Leave No Trace to protect fragile terrain.
+- Use established campsites and practice Leave No Trace.

-You’ll find freedom in every step: long days, quiet nights, and the chance to disappear into California’s largest northern state park.
+You find freedom in every step.
+Long days, quiet nights, and the chance to disappear into California’s largest northern state park.

 Frequently Asked Questions